pantajoe/reveal.js-tracking/README.md

 1. Install project dependencies with `npm install`
 2. Build the containers with `docker-compose build`
 3. And then fire up the API and the demo presentation with `docker-compose up`
-4. Setup the database with `docker-compose run web rake db:create` and `docker-compose run web rake db:migrate`
+4. Setup the database with `docker-compose run web bundle exec rake db:create` and `docker-compose run web bundle exec rake db:migrate`

 On `http://localhost:8000`, you can enjoy the demo presentation.